Ttesori/100-days/README.md

 ## 2/17/2022 (Day 30)

+After a week where I've struggled to open up any coding projects, it was fantastic to hang out with the 100Devs crew and be regaled with the Independence Day is a True Story/Binary Upload Boom tale once again.
+Jumping back in tomorrow - if nothing else, I'm knocking out some Codewars!

 ## 2/11/2022 (Day 29)

 - Just about finished with the portfolio, yay!
 Figured out scrolling effects with Intersection Observer and about ready to deploy.
 Also hit under 150 8kyu kata left!